rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 How much could you increase sales at your company, if you could meet your customers where they are on the buyer’s journey and guide them toward your product or service?

 With a solid awareness of consumer interactions, you can deliver a more personalized and streamlined customer experience.
-The ability to track customer behavior is not new but Interaction Studio's capability to allow you to do it in real time is.
+The ability to track customer behavior is not new but Interaction Studio's capability to allow you to do it in real time is especially innovative.
 As long as you comply with [GDPR and local data privacy laws](https://help.salesforce.com/articleView?id=consent_management_marketing.htm&type=5), it can be a powerful way to improve your customer relationships.

-Read on to learn how your company can use Interaction Studio to improve customer service and drive transformative business value.

 ### Solving customer pain points with Interaction Studio

 Interaction Studio removes your reliance on batch data during customer interactions &mdash; providing you with all the data you need at the click of a button.
 It lets your brand [customize interactions](https://martechtoday.com/salesforce-adds-interaction-studio-integration-with-google-analytics-360-217079) to an individual customer’s behavior and guide them to the most appropriate product or service, eliminating many common customer pain points.

-Here are 4 ways that Interaction Studio can help your business.
+Here are 4 ways that your company can use Interaction Studio to improve customer service and drive transformative business value.

 #### Scrap customer service scripts

-Today’s consumer often want to research your brand, product, or service [before contacting support](https://martechseries.com/sales-marketing/customer-experience-management/digital-achievement-gap-companies-struggle-meet-customer-expectations/).
+Today’s consumer often wants to research your brand, product, or service [before contacting support](https://martechseries.com/sales-marketing/customer-experience-management/digital-achievement-gap-companies-struggle-meet-customer-expectations/).
 Almost 70% of consumers want their customer service experience to be managed so they don’t need to repeat themselves when using different support channels.

 Interaction Studio helps your brand deliver a relevant and personalized customer support experience.
 It shows you exactly what someone was looking at on your website the moments before they contacted customer service.
 For example, if someone visits the mortgage page on your banking company’s website &mdash; when they contact support, instead of generically asking, “Hi, how can I help you today?” your customer service agent can ask, “Hi, I see you’re interested in mortgage products.
 Can I answer any specific questions?”